andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

 provides a Docker-compatible command-line interface for containerd, which is nice because it allows you to use the same commands you would use with Docker.

-1. Install nerdctl: https://gist.github.com/Faheetah/4baf1e413691bc4e7784fad16d6275a9 or execute the following commands:
+0. [Optional] Install nerdctl:

     ```bash
     sudo sh ./scripts/install_nerdctl.sh
     ```

-2. Start containerd and run the registry:
+1. Start the registry using docker or nerdctl:

     ```bash
+    docker run -d --network host --name registry registry:2
+    # or
     sudo containerd &
     sudo nerdctl run -d -p 5000:5000 --name registry registry:2
     ```

-3. Test the registry by curling the registry's URL:
+2. Test the registry by curling the registry's URL:

     ```bash
     curl http://localhost:5000/v2/_catalog # Should return {"repositories":[]}
     ```

-4. Update the `remote-firecracker-snapshots-poc` program to use the remote registry:
+3. Update the `remote-firecracker-snapshots-poc` program to use the remote registry:
     1. Update the `commitCtrSnap` and `pullCtrSnapCommit` methods in `orchestrator.go` to use the remote registry.
     2. If it's a local registry, you don't need to make any changes.
 If it's a remote registry, you need to update the URL from `localhost:5000` to `<remote IP>:5000`, e.g., `hp090.utah.cloudlab.us:5000`.